koxudaxi/poetry-pycharm-plugin/README.md

 - show a message and a link to fix settings (QuickFix)
 - install extras by clicking a line marker ([Toml plugin](https://plugins.jetbrains.com/plugin/8195-toml) is required)

+## Workaround
+If the plugin does not detect your poetry environment after changing the environment, then please re-open the project.

+I think this problem will be resolved by extension points in the future.

 ## Feature Restrictions
 The plugin can't provide some features for technical reasons.